 Uniform, cylindrical and of adequate size and

-Well-developed, long and winding with
+Well-developed, long and winding with large milk

-7. Genital organs
+7. Genital Organs

 Testicles firm, of equal size, well-developed with a

 fairly short seminal cord.
 Controlable sheath, short

 to medium size, opening must point to the front.

-8. Skin and hair
+8. Skin and Hair

 Thick, ample, pliable and loose skin

 with short glossy hair with due allowance for the season and

-9. Colour and pigmentation
+9. Colour and Pigmentation

 Adequate pigmentation, hair colour may

-- blue spots on the muzzle are permissible.
+- blue spots on the muzzle are permissible

-Cream to dark brown.
+Cream to dark-brown

-10. Size and weight
+10. Size and Weight

 Animals must be well-grown for their age.

-Emphasis should be placed on functional efficiency.
+Emphasis should be laid on functional efficiency.
 Animals

 with congenital defects or other defects that impair the

 functional efficiency of the animal should be disqualified.